Shomrim (neighborhood watch group): Shomrim London NW

 Shomrim London North West Community Patrol operates in the London Borough of Barnet.
-It was founded by Gary Ost in 2008 as a registered charity which operates as "mobile neighborhood watch" and acts as eyes and ears to the local Community and the Metropolitan Police.
+It was founded by Gary Ost in 2008 as a registered charity which operates as "mobile neighborhood watch" and provides assistance to the local community and the Metropolitan Police.
 Volunteer Patrol members patrol the streets of Golders Green, Childs Hill, Hendon, Finchley and Temple Fortune whereby members report crime to the Metropolitan Police.
-At least 2 vehicles patrol the area every night.
+At least two vehicles patrol the area every night.

 Shomrim London NW operate a 24-hour emergency response team which will dispatch units to a scene of an emergency and will liaise with the other responding emergency services.
 Volunteers are in radio contact, and dispatched via a central dispatcher.

-Shomrim London NW has the capability to deal with various scenarios including the locating of missing persons and protocols are in place for full-scale searches with Stamford Hill Shomrim & North West London Shomrim working in partnership.
+Shomrim London NW has the capability to deal with various scenarios including the locating of missing persons and protocols are in place for full-scale searches with Stamford Hill Shomrim and North West London Shomrim working in partnership.
 All volunteers have completed training from the Metropolitan Police Counter Terrorism Command (SO15) in assisting to identify potential security threats and suspicious activity.

 The Jewish Rabbinate in London have thanked Shomrim London NW for the dedication of its volunteers and for providing a valuable service in enhancing the quality of life within the Jewish neighborhood.
 Shomrim London NW also acts as a liaison between the North West London community and the Metropolitan Police.